emiel/decode-django/README.md

 Each unique path from root to leaf is a possible decoding.
 Traversing the tree could be done after it has been built but can also be done while building the tree.

-Note: Nodes with values greater than 26 may be eliminated.
-As of now they are emitted as an underscore.

 ## API